In New Mexico, daredevil skydives from 18 miles above Earth

-July 25 An Austrian daredevil jumped from a balloon flying at an altitude more than 18 miles (29 kilometres) above Earth on Wednesday, falling at speeds topping 500 miles per hour (805 kilometres per hour) in a training run for his attempt to make the world's highest skydive.
+An Austrian daredevil jumped from a balloon flying at an altitude more than 18 miles above Earth on Wednesday, falling at speeds topping 500 miles per hour (805 kilometers per hour) in a training run for his attempt to make the world's highest skydive.

-Felix Baumgartner landed safely in a desert near Roswell, New Mexico after leaping from an estimated 96,940 feet (29,547 metres) wearing a pressurized space suit equipped with an oxygen supply.
+Felix Baumgartner landed safely in a desert near Roswell, New Mexico after leaping from an estimated 96,940 feet wearing a pressurized space suit equipped with an oxygen supply.

-The test parachute jump was the second for Baumgartner, who is on a quest to complete a record-breaking skydive from 120,000 feet (36,576 metres) in the coming weeks.
-He also hopes to become the first man to break the speed of sound at 700 mph (1,126 kph) in a free fall.
+The test parachute jump was the second for Baumgartner, who is on a quest to complete a record-breaking skydive from 120,000 feet in the coming weeks.
+He also hopes to become the first man to break the speed of sound at 700 mph in a free fall.

 "Only one more step to go," Baumgartner said in a statement.

-The current record for the highest altitude skydive is 102,800 feet (31,333 metres).
+The current record for the highest altitude skydive is 102,800 feet.
 It was set 52 years ago by U.S. Air Force Captain Joe Kittinger, who is serving as an adviser to Baumgartner.

 A 43-year-old former member of the Austrian military, Baumgartner has jumped from Malaysia's Petronas Towers and Taiwan's Taipei 101, two of the world's tallest buildings.